carbonplan/research/articles/permanence-calculator-explainer/index.md

 A net present value framework translates costs that arise in future years into present-year terms by discounting the future costs according to an exponentially compounding discount function.
 When discount rates are small — either zero, or close to zero — future costs remain large in present-day terms.
 For example, the 2006 [Stern Review on the Economics of Climate Change](https://www.lse.ac.uk/granthaminstitute/publication/the-economics-of-climate-change-the-stern-review/) famously used a discount rate of 1.5% and made a case for aggressive climate action in part on that basis.
 When discount rates grow past a few percentage points, however, even large costs from tomorrow’s climate impacts appear small in present-day terms.

-Net present value calculations are ethically and philosophically fraught in the context of climate change economics because they impose value judgments about the welfare of future generations and assume that wealth today will become greater wealth tomorrow.<CiteGroup ids={['kelleher.2018', 'drupp.2018']}/> Choosing a discount rate that resembles typical, real-world interest rates minimizes the net present value of costs imposed on people living in the future.
+Net present value calculations are ethically and philosophically fraught in the context of climate change economics because they impose value judgments about the welfare of future generations and assume that wealth today will become greater wealth tomorrow.<Cite ids={['kelleher.2018', 'drupp.2018']}/> Choosing a discount rate that resembles typical, real-world interest rates minimizes the net present value of costs imposed on people living in the future.
 For example, under a 10% discount rate, a climate impact that causes $1 million worth of damage in 100 years costs about $73 in net present terms.
 Many people would say that it isn’t ethical for an individual today to become $73 richer if the result is that someone in 100 years experiences a $1 million loss, but that’s effectively what an economic discounting framework says is rational: if that $73 earns a reliable 10% per year, it’ll fully cover the $1 million damage bill that comes due in 100 years.

 These dynamics naturally lead to the concern that people will act selfishly today and harm the generations of tomorrow, just as has been the case with greenhouse gas pollution since the industrial revolution.
 A related concern is that people might pursue cheap and temporary carbon removal today on the promise of investing in more expensive and effective approaches tomorrow — but when tomorrow comes, there’s no guarantee of following through.